MaterializeInc/materialize/doc/developer/design/README.md

 3. "Socialize" the design with relevant stakeholders.
 Typically, there is a small set of people who have a vested interest in the area the design touches.
 If it's not clear who that is, ask your TL, EM, or in #eng-general.
-4. (Optional) Announce that the design doc is ready for review in #eng-announce, if you think it's helpful to surface the design to a larger set of people.
+4. Announce that the design doc is ready for review in #eng-announce, if you think it's helpful to surface the design to a larger set of people.

 ### Iteration